azim-ut/NNInterior/README.md

       Keys:
         arrows left/right: images pager
         Enter: save points
+        Esc: exit
 3. Step3Teaching - learning module.
 Take all images as an array, get the points arrays from answers.json and try to teach the NN.
+Based on https://www.youtube.com/watch?v=kft1AJ9WVDk